 Getting a remix done can bring in new potential fans.
-Also, it can generate another stream of income for you.
+Also, it can generate another stream of income for you and promote your music.

-You could always post an advert on Music Gateway to find someone to remix your single!
+You could always post an advert on Мusic Gateway to find someone to remix your single!

 My clients often ask me whether they need a music video to accompany their single release.
 In an ideal world where money grows on trees and flows out of taps, yes you should.

 But with the average video costing £1,500 – it’s not always possible.
 But there are many alternatives.